MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 #### You don't have to cover everything - Quick Wins vs Deep Discussions

 Use techniques that allow you to identify what the hottest topics are.
-Generally I find two types of topics that come out - quick wins, and deep discussions.
+Generally I find two types of topics that come out:
+1. Quick wins
+2. Deep discussions

 Try identify quick wins first.
 Don't assume something is a quick win because you think it is.
 Get consensus from the team that a topic is a quick win.
 If everyone in the team agrees it is a quick win and they want to adopt it, adopt it - make it a retro goal outcome.
 If only some of the members of the team think it is a quick win, but others do not - then it is not a quick win - move it to the deep discussions section.